Partnerships in Horizon Europe

 The initial list of candidate European Partnerships in Horizon Europe is found in Annex 7 of the Orientations towards the first Strategic Plan for Horizon Europe.

-The following are the partnerships in the area of digital, industry and space.
+The following are the partnerships in the area of climate, energy and mobility.

 Details of partnerships